larammerce/docs/8.x/theme-development/helpers.md

 ```
 _______________________

-### `get_user`
+#### get_user
+Get user function is used to show whether a user is logged in or not.
 ```php
 function get_user(string $guard = null): bool|Authenticatable|null
 ```
-Returns the logged in user and if the user is not logged in returns false.
-For example, in the following code, the user who is logged in is displayed.
-‍‍‍‍
+While a user is logged in, the function returns their information, otherwise returns false.
+to do so follow description below:

 ```php
 @if(get_user() !== false)
     <h5> The current user logged in is : {{get_user()->full_name}}</h5>